kitlith/ao3rss_rs/README.md

    - In the future, it should be feasible to scrape both and combine the data, but I figured this was enough for the moment.
  - Features a keep-alive interval.
 Every second that the RSS feed has not been generated, `<!-- keepalive -->` will be sent.
    - This is an ugly hack.
 There's probably another way around this.
 (If I knew what it was, I wouldn't be doing this.)
+   - This is enabled by the `keepalive` feature, which can be disabled by passing `--no-default-features` to cargo when building.

 ## TODO
  - Configuration.
 Everything is kinda hardcoded at the moment.